dokester/BayesicFitting/docs/Dimensions.md

 ### Discussion.

-We did not very well, especially in higher dimensions.
+We did not do very well, especially in higher dimensions.
 How can we understand this situation.
-We assume that we are still working in a N-sphere, which has much resemblance to working on a linear problem.
+We are still working in a N-sphere, which has much resemblance to working on a linear problem.

 When proceeding from a point close to the edge, all directions, except